gnunn-gitops/standards/folders.md

         <td valign="top">├environments</td>
         <td valign="top">
             <ul>
                 <li>Optional folder that provides additional environment specific kustomization that is separate and distinct from cluster configuration.
-While commponents can have environment specific overlays sometimes you need to aggregate different components for a complete application.
+While components can have environment specific overlays sometimes you need to aggregate different components for a complete application.
 I like doing this here versus coming up with something artificial in components.</li>
                 <li>I also find this useful to support demos which is not a typical use case.
 As I tend to deploy the same environments to multiple clusters to support these demos having an environments folder makes sense.</li>
                 <li><b>Must</b> Inherit from <i>components</i> only, absolutely not permitted to inherit from <i>clusters</i></li>
                 <li>When aggregating multiple components namespaces should be created here not in component overlays.</li>